abatten/fruitbat/README.rst

 |Travis| |Docs|

-FRBz
+Ready
 ====

-FRBz is a package estimate the redshift of a Fast Radio Burst (FRB) from its dispersion measure.
+Ready is a package estimate the redshift of a Fast Radio Burst (FRB) from its dispersion measure.

 Installation